Primary Navigation Mobile

 Electric motors

-There are five versions of the facelifted Taycan to pick from: the base rear-wheel-drive Taycan is the only single-motor model; the 4S, Turbo, Turbo S and Turbo GT are all twin-motor, all-wheel-drive variants, though with massively differing levels of performance.
+There are five versions of the facelifted Taycan to choose from starting with the base-model, single motor, rear-wheel-drive Taycan.
+All the other models have dual motors and all-wheel-drive – the Taycan 4S, Turbo, Turbo S and Turbo GT.
+What separates them is their massively different levels of performance.

-All five models have a standard horsepower rating but can access more with ‘overboost’ (another misnomer) that kicks in when using launch control for the fastest starts and during hard acceleration – something that’s further enhanced in facelift models by the new ‘push-to-pass’ function.
-Activated by a button on the steering wheel, this summons maximum power for 10 seconds, aiding overtaking.
+Things start to get a bit confusing when we delve into each model’s power output.
+That’s because they have a standard horsepower rating but can access more with ‘overboost’ (another misnomer) that kicks in when using launch control for the fastest starts, and during hard acceleration – something that’s further enhanced in the latest models by the new ‘push-to-pass’ function.
+Activated by a button on the steering wheel, the feature summons a 10-second burst of maximum power, aiding overtaking.

-To add extra confusion, the Taycan and Taycan 4S are available with an optional Performance Battery Plus that boosts horsepower in normal running and during periods of overboost when compared to the standard battery.
-This battery is standard on the rest of the range.
-It’s also been upgraded for the facelift models, with increased capacity and newer composition for improved charging.
+To add extra confusion, the Taycan and Taycan 4S are available with the optional Performance Battery Plus (PBP), which boosts horsepower over the standard battery in normal running and under overboost.
+The PBP is standard across the rest of the range.

 Porsche Taycan review - Turbo GT Weissach package, Purple Sky metallic, rear view, driving round corner on track